Nashville-based band played hours before deadly California festival shooting

 “At the end of the day, we just have to go out there and keep playing music and keep showing up and keep showing these people that they are not going to affect us and they are not going to scare us and that we have no place for them or hate in this world.”

-Nashville artists Caylee Hammock and King Calaway also played the festival Sunday and had also already left the festival before the shots were fired.
+Nashville artists Caylee Hammack and King Calaway also played the festival Sunday and had also already left the festival before the shots were fired.

 Police are continuing to investigate the motive and if there were any other suspects involved.